-Very early in the year, probiotics surfaced as a “diet trend,” expected to last through 2016.
+Very early in the year, taking probiotics surfaced as a “diet trend,” expected to last through 2016.
 Trouble is, it’s not really a trend.
 It’s always been a way of eating that’s very good for you.
 Now it’s just getting proper attention.
 This is true whether you are old or young, active, inactive, human or pet.
-That’s right, probiotics are also good for your dogs and cats!
+That’s right, taking probiotics is also good for your fur babies!

 Probiotics and “gut health” are often found in the same writings.
 It’s because that’s what purposely adding probiotics to a diet focuses on: improving the health of your digestive system, in the process boosting your immune system and energy level, controlling weight gain, and other benefits.
 The key is maintaining healthy balance of healthy bacteria versus the unhealthy types.
 In a nutshell, probiotics are live bacteria and yeasts that advance living – the name comes from a combination of “pro” which means “forward,” and the Greek word bios which means “life.”

 There are some food items that are high in probiotics such as fermented foods: kimchee, sauerkraut, miso, good quality tempeh and pickled vegetables contain good bacteria.
 Yogurt and kefir are also contain probiotics, but if they also contain added sugar it defeats the purpose so READ FOOD LABELS!
 Other foods that contain natural probiotics: bananas, garlic, onions, honey and leeks.